 In 1995, the CBJ voters approved a 12-mill operational property tax levy restriction on taxable property.
 This restriction does not apply to tax levies for voter approved general obligation debt.
 The debt service mill levy is in addition to the operational mill levy.
-The proposed operating mill levy for FY18 is 9.26 mills, which is the same as FY17.
-The debt mill levy is 1.40 for FY18 and is the same as used in FY17.
-This brings the total FY18 mill levy to 10.66.
+The operating mill levy for FY18 is 9.26 mills, an increase of .10 mills from FY17.
+The debt mill levy is 1.30 for FY18 and is a decrease of 0.10 mills from FY17.
+This brings the total FY18 mill levy to 10.66, which in total is unchanged from FY17.